Clinical presentation

 • mild deficit or agitation are often transient

-• patients with severe SAH may be initially comatose (due to intracranial hypertension)
+• patients with severe SAH may initially be comatose (due to intracranial hypertension)

 • hemiparesis (10-15%), aphasia, neglect syndrome

-• eye movement disturbances (from brainstem compression)
+• eye movement disturbances (due to brainstem compression)

 • assess Hunt-Hess clinical score and WFNS SAH scale